adam-versed/crawl4ai-mcp/README.md

 ## 🙏 Acknowledgments

-- [Crawl4AI](https://github.com/unclecode/crawl4ai) for the core crawling engine
+- Built on [Crawl4AI](https://github.com/unclecode/crawl4ai) - An excellent web crawling framework
-- [Model Context Protocol](https://modelcontextprotocol.io/) for the MCP framework
+- Uses [FastMCP](https://github.com/pydantic/fastmcp) for MCP server implementation
-- [tiktoken](https://github.com/openai/tiktoken) for accurate token counting
+- Inspired by the needs of AI-powered research and content analysis

 ---

-**Made with ❤️ for intelligent web crawling and research**
+**Note**: This is an independent implementation and is not officially affiliated with Anthropic's MCP specification, though it follows MCP standards for compatibility.